 Enter the herb wall.
 I knew that this family loved to cook, so what better way to recognize that than by building them a portable, movable herb wall for their current AND future kitchen?

-This is a project I really love – and for any amateur DIYers out there, it’s not a difficult to complete project.
+This is a project I really love – and for any amateur DIYers out there, it’s not difficult to complete the project.
 With the right materials on hand, you can put it together in an afternoon.

 - Chalk paint

 - Mason jars